usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 Any memorized secret used by the authenticator for activation SHALL be at least 6 decimal digits in length or of equivalent complexity and SHALL be rate limited as specified in [Section 5.2.2](#throttle).
 A biometric activation factor SHALL meet the requirements of [Section 5.2.3](#biometric_use), and SHALL include limits on the allowable number of consecutive authentication failures.

-The unencrypted key and activation secret or biometric sample (and any biometric data derived from the biometric sample such as a probe produced through signal processing) SHALL be erased from memory immediately after an authentication transaction has taken place.
+The unencrypted key and activation secret or biometric sample (and any biometric data derived from the biometric sample such as a probe produced through signal processing) SHALL be zeroized immediately after an authentication transaction has taken place.

 #### 5.1.8.2.
 Multi-factor Cryptographic Software Verifiers